xuhdev/homepage-octopress-old/source/_posts/2013-10-23-use-both-homebrew-and-macports-on-your-os-x.markdown

     use_macports.sh port install texlive

-For convenience, if you want to run `port` (or any other commands) directly without the lengthy command above, you can wrap often used commands to scripts.
+For convenience, if you want to run `port` (or any other executables installed from MacPorts, e.g. `pdflatex` if texlive is installed from MacPorts) directly without the lengthy command above, you can wrap frequently used commands into scripts.
 For example, assuming `~/bin` is in your `PATH` environmental variable:

     echo 'exec use_macports.sh port $*' >~/bin/port
     chmod +x ~/bin/port